 Additionally, the following may be submitted as supplemental or supportive documents in each category.

-- Applicable codes and standards
+a.
+Applicable codes and standards

-- Design criteria, methodology, and assumptions
+b.
+Design criteria, methodology, and assumptions

-- Calculations and supporting documentation
+c.
+Calculations and supporting documentation

-- References and Resources
+d.
+References and Resources

-6. Drawings (10 page maximum for each category up to a 30x42.pdf format)
+6. Drawings (10 page maximum for each category any size between 11x17 to a 30x42.pdf format is allowed)

-- Plans, sections, and elevations
+a.
+Plans, sections, and elevations

-- Typical details and/or details to highlight design elements
+b.
+Typical details and/or details to highlight design elements

-- Rendered views of project and/or design elements and systems
+c.
+Rendered views of project and/or design elements and systems

-- Related large format schedules and/or tables
+d.
+Related large format schedules and/or tables

 Each entry shall include the team registration number on all submittal items and pages.
 Please DO NOT include team member names or school identification marks on submittals.

 The teams that are asked to present at the finals for the competition shall prepare an electronic presentation as a minimum.
-Electronic format information and limitations will be provided at the time of finalist notification.
+Additionally, teams are asked to provide three presentation slides that highlight the integrated systems and innovative solutions used in their projects for each submittal category for display and other purposes during the conference.
+Electronic format information and limitations of the presentation facility will be provided prior no later than the time of finalist notification.

-Prior to the beginning of the first team presentation, all teams shall submit a USB disk drive with a final copy of their electronic presentations, the written submittal document and supporting documentation and drawings.
-The electronic copies provided shall be the same version used during the actual presentations.
+Prior to the beginning of the first team presentation, all teams shall submit a USB drive that contains a final copy of their electronic presentations, display slides, the written submittal document and supporting documentation and drawings.
+The electronic copies provided shall be the same version used for the electronic submittal and during the actual presentations.
 Teams will not be allowed to edit their presentations after the USB drive is submitted.
-Additionally teams are asked to provide, three PowerPoint slides representative of their final work for each submittal category for display and other purposes during the conference.

-Team member names and school identification marks may be used during the final presentations and on the Power Point slides.
+Team member names and school identification marks may be used during the final presentations and on the display slides.
 It is not required that all members of the team participate in the presentation to the judges.
 However, any or all team members may be present to assist with answering questions from the judges.
 The teams that are asked to participate at the finals will present their entire projects at one time.
 Each team asked to present at the finals will be allotted time to present their project.
 The judges will be allotted time for questions at the end of each presentation.